 The scope is supplied as part of the scopedAffiliation attribute (see below)

 The resource provider that authorises entry based on the scope and attributes of the user attempting access

 An open source SP software developed originally by Internet2 and supported by the community.
-You can use it in the OpenAthens federation if you like.
+Service Providers can use it in the OpenAthens federation if they like.

 The friendly name for .
 It is a pseudonymous identifier for an individual user that is consistent every time the user visits an SP but different for each separate SP.